corrode/corrode.github.io/content/services/_index.md

   Your browser does not support the video tag.
 </video>

+**Looking for help just for yourself?** Most of my work is with teams, but I also mentor individual engineers one-on-one.
+If that's you, [Rust mentorship](/mentorship) is built for exactly that.

 ## Here’s the problem...

 Rust is a complex language with a large API surface.
 Writing production-grade Rust requires a lot of architectural decisions.
 As a team lead excited about Rust, you're responsible for your project's success.